01rabbit/Azazel-Pi/README.md

 - Install Suricata, Vector, OpenCanary, and other core components
 - Deploy core modules and utilities to `/opt/azazel`
 - Expand configuration templates to `/etc/azazel`
-- Enable the `azctl.target` systemd service
+- Enable the unified `azctl-unified.service` systemd service

 Before starting services, edit `/etc/azazel/azazel.yaml` to configure interface names, QoS profiles, and defensive thresholds for your environment.